-One of my favorite things to do is to have the kids make a present for their moms and dads.
-We make ornaments and sock snowmen, and when we’re done, we wrap them in these really cute sponge painted gift bags.
+One of my favorite things to do is to have the kids make a present for their moms, dads, or guardians.
+We make ornaments and sock snowmen, and when we’re done, we wrap them in these really cute sponge-painted gift bags.

 Here’s how we do it: